 The Wallace Collection holds one of the most important collections of French furniture anywhere in the world.

-The Rococo is vividly represented by the great commode delivered by Antoine-Robert Gaudreaus for Louis XV's bedchamber at Versailles in April 1739, mounted with swirling, organic gilt-bronzes by Jacques Caffiéri, and the chandelier, also by Caffiéri, given by Louis XV to his eldest daughter in c.1752.
+The Rococo is vividly represented by the great commode delivered by Antoine-Robert Gaudreaus for Louis XV's bedchamber at Versailles in April 1739, with swirling, organic gilt-bronze mounts by Jacques Caffiéri, and the chandelier, also by Caffiéri, given by Louis XV to his eldest daughter in c.1752.
 In the intimate interiors of the galleries upstairs are sumptuous pieces once owned by Queen Marie-Antoinette, including a desk decorated with exquisite floral mounts, formerly in her rooms at the Petit Trianon, and a perfume burner from her private apartments at Versailles.